-- Rollers – Often made from stainless steel and copper in an alternating pattern a roller is designed to help the horse salivate (which means that the horse has excepted the bit and is relaxed with it).
+- Rollers – Often made from stainless steel and copper in an alternating pattern a roller is designed to help the horse salivate (which means that the horse has accepted the bit and is relaxed with it).

-- Single Jointed – Some horse’s find a single jointed bit easier to carry than they do other bits but one disadvantage of these mouthpieces though is they create a nutcracker effect.
+- Single Jointed – Some horses find a single jointed bit easier to carry than they do other bits but one disadvantage of these mouthpieces though is they create a nutcracker effect.
 This is where the two bars bend together under pressure from the reins and can pinch the horse.

-- Ported Link – A ported link mouthpiece is a double jointed bar with the middle link having an upward curve.
-This provides more room for the horse’s tongue and is believed to be gentler than single joined mouthpieces because the double jointed nature means there’s less of a ‘nutcracker effect’ where the middle of the bit pinches the horse.
+- Ported Link – A ported link mouthpiece is a double-jointed bar with the middle link having an upward curve.
+This provides more room for the horse’s tongue and is believed to be gentler than single joined mouthpieces because the double-jointed nature means there’s less of a ‘nutcracker effect’ where the middle of the bit pinches the horse.

 - Twisted – Not as tightly twisted as the wire bit and larger they’re still considered to be cruel by most riders, although not as much as the wire bit.

 - Chain – Chain bits can have a regular chain or bicycle chain link to them.
-Regularly chain links are used in a lot of Western disciplines such as barrel racing and roping, the bicycle chain link however is extremely severe and widely regarded as being cruel.
+Regularly chain links are used in a lot of Western disciplines such as barrel racing and roping, the bicycle chain link, however, is extremely severe and widely regarded as being cruel.

 - Waterford – A waterford has anything from 5 to 9 joints in the mouthpiece which makes it extremely flexible and discourages the horse from leaning on it.
 Waterford bits are popular with show jumpers and eventers.

-- Double-Mouth – Sometimes called a scissor bit these are actually bits with two mouthpieces which magnify the nutcracker effect.
+- Double-Mouth – Sometimes called a scissor bit these are actually bits with two mouthpieces that magnify the nutcracker effect.
 Not allowed in dressage events they’re very severe and should only ever be used by experienced riders on horses that are very strong and don’t respond to other bits.